-A broiler chicken reaches its slaughter weight in just around 30 days (every year, broiler are even younger at slaughter).
+A broiler chicken reaches its slaughter weight in just around 30 days (every year, broilers are even younger at slaughter).
 As with mostly all other livestock species, rapid growth and highly intensified husbandry lead to suffering, diseases, and damage.

 More than six billion broiler chickens are slaughtered in the EU every year.
 Along with other poultry such as turkey and duck, broilers make up the largest share of total poultry production in the EU.
 Poland is currently the country that produces the most broiler chickens in the EU.